gbrao018/eva4/S15B/README.md

 ### SECTION#2: Model Creation

 Initially, I went through the internet literature.
 Most of the solutions are depth prediction, by using dynamic image changes from t to t + delta_t time difference.
-State of the art curently is Unet model which uses encoders and decoder with Fully connected layers.

 	I want to create my own model and I do not want to use fully connected layer.
 I avoided gap layer also, as both FC and gap layers would destruct the spacial features.
 In our case, spatial features like back ground